 - It makes the victory sweeter.
 You will feel really proud of yourself when the moment comes.

-But you’ve got to do it right . . . a bad goal will end in failure and demotivation.
-I’ll quickly guide you through the process of setting author goals below, which I cover in more depth in my 30-page guide, complete with worksheets to walk you through the process: Author Goals: Your Guide to Achieving More.
+But you’ve got to do it right: a bad goal will end in failure and demotivation.
+I’ll quickly guide you through the process of setting author goals below.

 1. Your Vision – Where Do You Want to Be?

 This is the destination.
-Close your eyes and visualise yourself achieving this.
-You might be seeing Amazon’s orange ‘bestseller’ banner next to your name, or a certain amount of cash in the bank, or maybe even just great reviews.
+Close your eyes and visualize yourself achieving this.
+You might see Amazon’s orange ‘bestseller’ banner next to your name, a certain amount of cash in the bank, or maybe even just great reviews.
 This is your top-level vision.
-Don't worry how far you are from it today; this is your destination and every step you take needs to get you closer to it.
+Don't worry how far you are from it today; this is your destination, and every step you take needs to get you closer to it.
 Dare to dream – this is the fun bit.
 Now think about why this is so important to you.
 There will be ups and downs on the journey ahead, so it’s good to remind yourself why this matters.

 2. Your Goals – What Steps Do You Need to Take to Get There?

 So you now know where you want to get to, but where are you right now?
 Be honest about the scale of the journey ahead.
 Don’t be disheartened if it feels like a long way away; we’ll break it down into stages with focused goals.
 Maybe your vision is to be a bestselling fantasy author, but all you have right now is a few ideas sketched out on a notepad; if so, your first goal will be to finish your manuscript.
 Maybe you are already published and your goal is to sell more copies than last year.
 Think about an appropriate, realistic goal and then check if it’s going to be workable by using the SMART system.